Pathover/pathover-slate/source/index.html.md

 2016/11/18 00:18:12
 ```

-Times are formatted only in **UTC time**, please remember to convert your local time to UTC before sending request.
+All Datetimes from Pathover API are formatted only in **UTC time**, you might want to convert to your local time before further use.

 # Authentication